david8zhang/aram-mini/readme.md

 ## Harder Stuffe

-- Have CPU champion use abilities
+- Have CPU get health packs

 ## Stretch Goals (Not needed for MVP)